-- 4. disqualification from participation in all or a portion of the research funded by the granting agency; - 5. divestiture of SFIs; or - 6. severance of relationships that create actual or potential FCOIs.
+- 3. modification of the research plan; - 4. disqualification from participation in all or a portion of the research funded by the granting agency;

+- 5. divestiture of SFIs; or - 6. severance of relationships that create actual or potential FCOIs.

 The aim of a management plan is to ensure open and timely dissemination of research results, protect trainees, and preserve the integrity of the research.
-The Investigator will be asked to acknowledge in writing that he or she understands and will comply with any conditions imposed by the President for managing or eliminating a FCOI.
-Should he or she decline or fail to agree to these conditions, the Institute will take appropriate disciplinary action, including without limitation suspending the Investigator's research and, with requisite approval of NIH, designating a substitute Investigator.
+The Investigator will be asked to acknowledge in writing that he or she understands and will comply with any conditions imposed by the BSBI President or HBF President for managing or eliminating a FCOI.
+Should he or she decline or fail to agree to these conditions, BSBI/HBF will take appropriate disciplinary action, including without limitation suspending the Investigator's research and, with requisite approval of NIH, designating a substitute Investigator.

-If the President reports an SFI, the chair of the Board of Directors will be responsible for assembling the COI Committee, in consultation with the Chief Executive Officer, and determining if the financial interest constitutes a potential FCOI.
-With concurrence of the Executive Committee of the Board of Directors, the chair will implement measures to manage or eliminate any FCOI of the President.
+If the BSBI President or HBF President reports an SFI, the chair of the Board of Directors will be responsible for assembling the COI Committee, in consultation with the Chief Executive Officer, and determining if the financial interest constitutes a potential FCOI.
+With concurrence of the Executive Committee of the Board of Directors, the chair will implement measures to manage or eliminate any FCOI of the BSBI President or HBF President.